jundalisay/superblist/content/en/superphysics/principles/chapter-03.md

 {{< img src="/graphics/meta/gunas.png" alt="Gunas" >}}

-As it this domain is above Existence, it does not exist.
+As this domain is above Existence, it does not exist.
 Rather it is entirely probabilistic or theoretical.

 It is a concept created to explain how Existence is generated arbitrarily or probabilistically by desire.
 This is why **the control of desire** is:
 - one of the central tenets of Hinduism and Buddhism, and